mli/new-docs/python/guide/packages/autograd/autograd.md

 from mxnet import autograd
 ```

-As a simple example, we'll implement the regression model shown in the diagrams above, and later use `autograd` to automatically calculate the gradient of the loss with respect to each of the weight parameters.
+As a simple example, we'll implement the regression model shown in the diagrams above, and later use `autograd` to automatically calculate the gradient of the loss with repect to each of the weight parameters.

 ```{.python .input  n=2}
 from mxnet.gluon.nn import HybridSequential, Dense